/>

 Group portrait with Dirk de Graeff van Polsbroek, Chancellor J.P.
 Metman and J. Bloem surrounded by a Japanese escort, 1863, Felice Beato / Collection of the National Maritime Museum, Amsterdam

-Parallel to this, the work of Anaïs López (1981) from The Turtle and the Monk is on display.
+Parallel to De Graeff's albums, the work of Anaïs López (1981) from the Turtle and the Monk is on display.
 Using photography combined with special printing techniques, such as gyotaku and photopolymer etching, López takes visitors on a unique journey.

 López creates multimedia narratives at the intersection of fiction and documentary, addressing universal themes through personal stories.